The Miami-Dade Transportation Planning Organization has developed several interactive tools to help the planning process.

 This online Compendium of Transportation Facts and Trends showcases the components, contributions, and importance of Miami-Dade’s transportation system and examines how Miami-Dade interacts with and compares to other places using multimodal transportation and economic-related data.

 There are 5 videos in the Facts & Trends series - see them all on our YouTube channel.
 Do you have more questions concerning the Transportation Facts and Trends site?
-Contact Jesus Guerra by email or at 305-375-2069.
+Contact Lisa Colmenares by email or at 305-375-1738.

 Transportation Outreach Planner

-Do you have more questions concerning the Transportation Outreach Planner site?
-Contact Elizabeth Rockwell by email or at 305-375-1881.
+If you have questions regarding the Transportation Outreach Planner tool, please contact Elizabeth Rockwell by email or at 305-375-1881.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.